ULB-Darmstadt/shacl-form/README.md

 ### Linking existing data

-When a node shape has a `sh:targetClass` and any graph contains instances of that class, those instances can be linked in the respective SHACL property.
-The generated data graph will then contain only a reference to the instance, not its full triples.
+When a node shape has a `sh:targetClass` and any available graph contains instances of that class, those instances can be linked in the corresponding SHACL property.
+The generated data graph contains only a reference to the linked instance, not its full triples.

 Graphs considered are:
 - the shapes graph